The first bespoke landcover map for the whole of Polesia is finalized based on field research and satellite data.

 - Project leader: Elleni Vendras

-FZS and partners are currently restoring over 6,000 hectares of mires that were drained at the beginning of the last century.
+FZS and partners are currently conducting preparatory work for restoration of wetlands that were drained throughout the past century.
 This drainage led to the destruction of unique habitats, like mires and marshes, which are some of the rarest in the lowland European landscape.
 In their natural state, mires are one of the planet’s best forms of long-term carbon storage.
 Through restoring these wetlands we also restore the hydrological and ecological functioning of these habitats.
 In particular, by rewetting mires, their ability to function as a carbon sink returns, helping to mitigate climate change.

 FZS and partners identify High Conservation Value Forests (HCVF) in the core area of Polesia.
 Using species distribution modeling, we also identify priority areas and gaps in the ecological network that could provide corridors between protected areas.
 We conduct surveys of birds, bats, butterflies, fish, and dragonflies in different seasons to document and model the size and composition of these groups.
 The data collected will be used in the future to support the expansion of protected areas.
 We also monitor species like moose, wolf, and lynx that migrate through the vast lands of Polesia.
 For this, the extensive use of camera traps provides data on wildlife population sizes and connectivity, which can be used to guide, compare and assess conservation actions.

 Many of the protected areas in Polesia have outdated management plans, and lack equipment and capacity.
 FZS and partners improve protected area management and support further development of the areas, by drafting or reviewing existing protected area management plans.
 We provide management equipment like computers, ranger uniforms, boats, and motorbikes as well as monitoring equipment like camera traps and water monitoring tools to new and expanded protected areas.
 We build the capacity of protected area staff and local decision-makers through broader information, training, and capacity-building program.